cultofmetatron/peterdecroos-blog/source/_posts/2014-02-08-functional-programming-with-ecmascript6-generators.markdown

 instatiation and invocation.
 With just that to go on, it was hard for me to initially see the hype.
 A few days ago, I had an appifany.

-Generators are first class objects and like functions, they can be composed from smaller parts.
+Generators are first class objects.
+Like functions, they can be composed from smaller parts.
 Therefore, much of we know about functions can be applied to generators!

 On that note, I will lay the ground work for understanding how to really USE generators.